Robotics-BUT/BPC-PRP/src/2_labs/text/9_lab.md

 ## Implementing basic Obstacle Detection (Approx. 40 minutes)

-Use your chosen sensor (LiDAR or ultrasonic) to detect whether an object is too close to the robot — for example, less than 30 cm in front.
+Use your chosen sensor (LiDAR or ultrasonic) to detect whether an object is too close to the robot — for example, less than 0.30 m in front.
 If an obstacle is detected, the robot should stop and wait instead of continuing forward.
 This simple reactive behavior is an essential first step toward more advanced navigation strategies such as obstacle avoidance, corridor following, or autonomous path planning.

 ----------------------------------------------------------------------------------------------
 **TASK 2**